Ninety-eight per cent of B2B marketers use content marketing in their promotion strategy;

 Here’s the full video for you.

-- Let real identify specific features of the products that similar users could use in their work
+Let real identify specific features of the products that similar users could use in their work.

-- Focus on a specific buyer persona.
+Focus on a specific buyer persona.

-It has two major purposes: demonstrate that the brand listens to its customers and introduce a number of team members.
-All of this, in a very creative way!
+It has two significant purposes: demonstrate that the brand listens to its customers and introduce several team members.

-The creators behind the video get inspired a popular segment from Jimmy Kimmel’s show called “Mean Tweets,” where celebrities, athletes, and other famous people read really mean things that Twitter users post about them.
+The creators behind the video get inspired a popular segment from Jimmy Kimmel’s show called “Mean Tweets,” where celebrities, athletes, and other famous people read mean things that Twitter users post about them.

 Well, Hootsuite decided it was time to show that many users weren’t satisfied with the design of their tool by having their employees read mean tweets about it.

 Check out this awesome video below.